Car owners: your legal obligations

 Make sure you’ve got the essentials covered before you hit the road.

 Cars give us the freedom to go where we want, when we want.
 Whether it’s your daily commute, weekend grocery shop or a once-in-a-lifetime road trip, you can’t beat the convenience of your own set of wheels.

 With that convenience comes responsibility though, and as a car owner you need to meet two legal requirements: registration and Compulsory Third Party (CTP) insurance.

 Registering your car is a must.
-State road enforcement agencies’ cameras can detect unregistered vehicles, and if you commit an offence (such as speeding) your details can be checked against a database for valid registration.
-If your car’s found to be unregistered you could face a hefty fine.
+State and territory road enforcement agencies’ cameras can detect unregistered vehicles, and if you commit an offence (such as speeding) your details can be checked against a database for valid registration.
+If your car is found to be unregistered you could face a hefty fine.

-The rules vary from state to state, but your car may well have to pass an inspection to prove it’s roadworthy.
-You can find out about the regulations in your state at australia.gov.
+The rules vary across Australia, but your car may well have to pass an inspection to prove it’s roadworthy.
+You can find out about the regulations in your state or territory at australia.gov.

 Compulsory Third Party (CTP) insurance

 As the name suggests, CTP insurance is mandatory.
 It covers you, or anyone driving your car, if you cause an accident in which someone else is injured.
 CTP covers the injured person’s treatment and rehabilitation costs, which could be substantial.